 This new trip was offered for the first time in 2019.
 We’ve wanted to offer a Luberon walking week since we first started European Experiences back in 2006… it finally happened and it was an amazing week!
-We hope to offer this trip again in 2021 or 2022.
+We’ll offer this trip again in 2021.

 The Luberon is a great destination for a walking vacation.
 The area surrounding the Luberon mountains is a designated natural park and includes an extensive network of marked footpaths and limited-traffic rural roads, linking ancient villages that are often just a few miles apart.

 The countryside is absolutely beautiful with incredible, often unexpected variety.
 Walking paths pass through farms, vineyards, orchards and woods, past beautifully-restored homes and simple farm dwellings, up on the mountains, through the gorges, alongside massive cliffs.

 The area is rich with history and evidence of life from other times, and on foot you’ll discover special places that aren’t in the tourist guidebooks.
 We’ve come upon prehistoric caves, ancient bories, a Roman oppidium, old mills, 700-year old chapels, and abandoned villages.
 (For those of you who have been on the Luberon Experience walks to Lacoste and Fort de Buoux, you know the wonderful and unusual surprises to be found in the Luberon countryside.)

 The views are breathtaking, often extending 25 miles or more.
 From various viewpoints, when the conditions are right, you can see Mont Ventoux, Avignon, the edge of the French Alps, Mont St. Victoire, even the Mediterranean Sea.
 And in between, there is a panorama of Provence spread at your feet.